 It’s important for us to have a wizard walkthrough of adding a website to Spruce.
 Everything we’ve built so far has been under the assumption that a user will know what to do when they start.
 But assumptions like this are terrible in software development.

 Building the Wizard has been the number one reason for us pushing back the launch date in recent weeks.
 It was a giant undertaking at the last minute.
 And Jason has been adamant about having it before anyone sees it.
 Thai and I both agree.

 I built a few HTML pages for it a while back.
 It was part of the redesigning of Spruce.
 But I failed to build the FULL workflow.
 This caused some bottlenecks in Thai’s development.

 I had to dive back in and design some more pages to help connect the flow.
 I filmed a video for Thai to work with that is a crude demonstration of how it should work.

 Thai blew both of us away when he finished the Wizard wire-up in record time.
 It was a Saturday morning, Jason and I got to walkthrough the Wizard without any help and it worked.

 But now that we got to see it in action, a slew of other improvements came up.
 These improvements were important for continuing the use the Wizard, not just cosmetic.

 We asked, “what happens if you’re already connected to an existing integration?”
 What would that look like?

 Jason and I jumped on Skype to think through the problem in a shocking 15-minute chat.
 That’s the shortest chat we’ve ever had!

 I added some more dummy HTML to the Wizard pages.
-And I filmed another video roughly demonstrating what would happen in those cases:

 We also added some cosmetic improvements, which is my job.
 Now that we can see the process in full, it made sense to add a loading screen.